Protect your iPhone against threats with Avast One

 Ever had pop-ups flash onto your screen with dire warnings that your computer is infected with a virus?
 If so, you’ve experienced the very definition of a scareware attack, which tricks people into paying for fake security software.
-Learn how to recognize and remove scareware, and why using trusted antivirus software will help you avoid being scammed in the future.
+Learn how to recognize and remove scareware, and why using trusted antivirus software like Avast One will help you avoid being scammed in the future.

 This article contains: